refunders/refund/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There are 3 NOTEs on winbuilder R-devel.
-The notes asked to import some basic functions explicitly, e.g. import abline from graphics.